 Maxillofacial surgeries require surgeons with more advanced training in medicine than oral surgeries and are therefore more complex than the latter.
 In addition, maxillofacial surgeries are performed by a maxillofacial surgeon.
 At the same time, oral surgeries are performed by an oral surgeon.
 A maxillofacial surgeon can also perform them as they are extensively trained for dentistry and medical duties.
 Most often, and unlike oral surgeons, maxillofacial surgeries deal with trauma-related injuries of the oral and head regions.

 Maxillofacial surgeons are extensively trained to perform more complex oral conditions and defects of the entire facial region, mouth, jaws, removal of cancerous tumors, traumatic conditions of the facial and maxilla region, corrective and cosmetic surgeries of the head, neck and face.
 In contrast, oral surgery is limited to surgical procedures of the oral region.

 Oral surgery comprises both invasive and non-invasive procedures of the oral region and treatments like grafting.
 In contrast, maxillofacial surgery is an invasive operation like dental implanting or cleft and palate correction.
 It requires the surgeon to administer anesthesia for pain and discomfort during the operation.

-About Us • Greater Charlotte Oral and Facial Surgery Greater Charlotte Oral and Facial Surgery believe in giving patients the attention and care they deserve to heal safely and comfortably.
-Give us a call today!
-Greater Charlotte Oral and Facial Surgery, 10935 Winds Crossing Dr. Suite 400, Charlotte, NC 28273, (980) 332-7990, greatercharlotteoralsurgery.com, 7/1/2022, Page Keywords: oral surgeon Charlotte NC,
+About Us • Greater Charlotte Oral and Facial Surgery Our team of experienced oral surgeons at Greater Charlotte Oral & Facial Surgery will help you achieve the perfect smile.
+Schedule your consultation today!
+Greater Charlotte Oral and Facial Surgery, 10935 Winds Crossing Dr. Suite 400, Charlotte, NC 28273; (980) 332-7990; greatercharlotteoralsurgery.com; 3/31/2023; Associated Words: oral surgeon Charlotte NC;